 As schools and our Harambee Community Centre were closed during the COVID-19 pandemic, our team found creative solutions to serve the community.

 Social distancing is a challenge in Mukuru so our priority was getting masks into the hands of vulnerable families.
-Masks are needed to make essential errands but are not an item most people can afford.
+Masks were necessary to make essential errands but few could afford to purchase them.
 So Micato-AmericaShare partnered with Huru to distribute free reusable cloth face masks to those in need.

 As our social workers went from home to home in Mukuru dispensing masks, they came across many parents forced to stay home from work who needed help feeding their families.
 So we distributed food and other essential items.